trisberg/springfun/README.md

 * [pack CLI](https://buildpacks.io/docs/install-pack/) from the Cloud Native Buildpacks project
 * [Knative Serving](https://knative.dev/docs/install/any-kubernetes-cluster/#installing-the-serving-component) installed with the networking layer for Contour
 * [Knative Eventing](https://knative.dev/docs/install/any-kubernetes-cluster/#installing-the-eventing-component) installed

+## Features

+The `springfun` command can initialize Spring Boot based functions that will run on Knative serving.
+It also integrates with Knative Eventing and can initialize functions that can handle CloudEvents via a Trigger.
+It uses the CloudEvents Java SDK for managing the CloudEvents.
+If the Knative EventType resource specifies a JSON schema it will be used for generating a Java class for the CloudEvent payload.

 ## Installation